How a solid relationship between CX and brand strategy can superpower your startup

 These days, your marketing campaigns should intertwine every step, allowing allegiances to strengthen at each touchpoint.
 Marlon suggests the way around this is for startups to leverage the connection to their benefit.

-Citing an example from experience, he ran into some issues as a user of the car-sharing service SHARE NOW.
+Citing an example from experience, he ran into issues as a user of the SHARE NOW car-sharing service.
 But their customer service was so outstanding; he’s now a loyal customer.

 Consumers want brands that deliver quality in every aspect, and CX is your way of checking all those boxes at once.
-So, it’s essential at the startup stage to focus on getting the mix right.
+So, it’s essential at the startup stage to focus on obtaining the right mix.

 Startups should invest in branding and CX from the get-go

-While much smaller in scale than their established counterparts, startups have many CX advantages — primarily their ability to forge strong customer-brand relationships.
+While much smaller in scale than their established counterparts, startups have many CX advantages — primarily their ability to forge strong brand-customer relationships.

-Due to their scale of operations, large, established players aren’t customer oriented.
+Due to their scale of operations, large, established players aren’t customer-oriented.
 This results in cost-cutting and other factors that can negatively affect those relationships.
-As a result, Marlon says the market now favours the smaller players — startups.
+As a result, Marlon says the market now favors the smaller players — startups.

 “With startups, customers have more choices.
 They also feel the power and trust of being heard, be it via customer support or personal experience of the service.”